-Thanks to our unique perspective, no one knows more about REAL phishing threats than Cofense.
+Thanks to our unique perspective, no one knows more about providing phishing awareness training and REAL phishing threats than Cofense.
 To understand current threats, read the 2019 Phishing Threat & Malware Review.

 All third-party trademarks referenced by Cofense whether in logo form, name form or product form, or otherwise, remain the property of their respective holders, and use of these trademarks in no way indicates any relationship between Cofense and the holders of the trademarks.
 Any observations contained in this blog regarding circumvention of end point protections are based on observations at a point in time based on a specific set of system configurations.
 Subsequent updates or different configurations may be effective at stopping these or similar threats.